Skip to content

 Step 3: Add some extra (wastage)

-Tiles aren’t like paint — you can’t use up every last bit.
+Tiles aren’t like paint, you can’t use up every last bit.
 You’ll cut some, break some, and sometimes need extra to match a pattern.
 The safe bet is to add 15% more.
 If you’re laying something tricky like herringbone, bump that up to 20%.

 Example: Room is 20sqm.
 Add 15% → 20 × 1.15 = 23sqm needed.

-Step 4: If you're using more than one tile
+If you're using more than one tile

 Keep the maths separate.
 Floor tiles in one column, wall tiles in another.
 Add 15% on each.
 That way you won’t accidentally short one style and over-order another.

-An example if a bathroom
+An example of a bathroom

 • Floor = 20sqm